 January 26th, 2023

-2023 Men’s Round Table #1 will be held Q1, 2023
+2023 Men’s Round Table #1 will be held on November 7th, 2023

-2023 Women’s Round Table #1 will be held Q2, 2023
+2023 Women’s Round Table #1 was held on October 20th, 2023

 Leading project management and owners’ representation firm MGAC has assisted with the design and construction of the Johns Hopkins University Bloomberg Center.
 The 435,000 square-foot facility, at 555 Pennsylvania Avenue NW in Washington, DC, is anchored by the School of Advanced International Studies, the Carey